We want you to have great experience at LEGOLAND®, and we offer plenty of opportunities, also for guests with special needs

 If you have a hidden disability such as anxiety, autism or ADHD, we offer a ’Show consideration’ card.
 This allows you faster access to the ride and means less time queuing.

-If you are eligible for a ’Show consideration’ card, we ask you and your responsible helper to contact our Information Centre inside the LEGOLAND park to fill out a form and be issued with a ’Show consideration’ card.
+If you are eligible for a ’Show consideration’ card, we ask you to fill out a form online prior to your visit and collect the ’Show consideration’ card at the Information centre at the park on the day of your visit.
 You will also get a stamp on your hand.
 Show this along with the card at the ride for quicker access.